Emma Goldman could have made a fortune from her ice cream parlor in Worcester, Mass.

 When prison authorities released Berkman, Emma Goldman met him with a bouquet of roses.
 Their affair eventually foundered, but they remained friends.

-Emma Goldman went to prison several times over the next few decades for inciting to riot, for conspiring to induce men to resist the draft and for illegally distributing information about birth control.
+Emma Goldman went to prison several times over the next few decades for inciting to riot, for conspiring to induce men to resist the draft, for planning President McKinley’s assassination (she didn’t) and for illegally distributing information about birth control.
 She also founded the journal Mother Earth.

 The United States deported her to Russia in 1919 because of her anarchist beliefs.
 She witnessed the Bolshevik Revolution, but eventually denounced the Communist regime.
 For the rest of her life she supported anarchist causes in Europe.
 She defined anarchism as the liberation of the human mind from the dominion of religion, the liberation of the body from the dominion of property and liberation of everybody from the restraints of government.